linker3000/MeshBop/README.md

 1. Open Node-RED editor: `http://[pi-ip]:1880`
 2. Review all tabs and comments
 3. Reapply customizations from your notes
-4. Test thoroughly before going live
+4. Test thoroughly before going live by re-enabling the Tx node or switching the node back to its working channel in the node configuration app or tools.

-### Upgrade Notes by Version

-Will be here.

 ---